propelorm/Propel/cookbook/working-with-symfony2.markdown

 # Working With Symfony2 #

-The [PropelBundle](http://www.github.com/propelorm/PropelBundle) ease the integration of Propel in Symfony2.
+The [PropelBundle](http://www.github.com/propelorm/PropelBundle) eases the integration of Propel in Symfony2.

 It currently supports: